yeoman/yeoman.io/app/authoring/storage.md

 Storing user configuration options and sharing them between sub-generator is a common task.
 For example, it is common to share preferences like the language (does the user use CoffeeScript?), style options (indenting with spaces or tabs), etc.

-These configuration can be stored in the `.yo-rc.json` file through the [Yeoman Storage API].
+These configuration can be stored in the `.yo-rc.json` file through the [Yeoman Storage API](http://yeoman.github.io/generator/Storage.html).
 This API is accessible through the `generator.config` object.

 Here's some common methods you'll use.